espressomd/espresso/doc/sphinx/introduction.rst

 | mbtools package                | Group                  | Group            |
 +--------------------------------+------------------------+------------------+

+.. _basic_program_structure:

 Basic program structure
 -----------------------

 As already mentioned, |es| consists of two components.
 The simulation engine is written in C and C++ for the sake of computational efficiency.
-The steering or control level is interfaced to the kernel via an interpreter of the Tcl and Python scripting languages.
-Please be aware that th TCL interface is going to be removed soon and new simulations should use Python as scripting language.
+The steering or control level is interfaced to the kernel via an interpreter of Python scripting languages.

 The kernel performs all computationally demanding tasks.
 Before all, integration of Newton’s equations of motion, including calculation of